l77l77/mbaytas.github.io/research/README.md

 ## 2021

+Mafalda Gamboa, Mehmet Aydın Baytaş and Sara Ljungblad (2021)
+**Wisp: a Design Case for Temporality in Research through Design in Human-Robot Companionship**
+Paper for the HRI '21 Workshop Research Through Design Approaches in Human-Robot Interaction (RTDxHRI) [\[PDF\]](pub/2021_HRI_Wisp.pdf)

 Sjoerd Hendriks, Simon Mare, Mafalda Samuelsson-Gamboa, & Mehmet Aydın Baytaş (2021)
 **Azalea: Co-experience in Remote Dialog through Diminished Reality and Somaesthetic Interaction Design**
 In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (CHI ’21)

 Sara Ljungblad, Yemao Man, Mehmet Aydın Baytaş, Mafalda Samuelsson-Gamboa, Mohammad Obaid, & Morten Fjeld (2021)
 **What Matters in Professional Drone Pilots’ Practice?
 An Interview Study to Understand the Complexity of Their Work and Inform Human-Drone Interaction Research**
 In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (CHI ’21)

 ## 2020